spencertipping/tau/doc/Omega.md

 Some important points:

-1. The ordering of arrays in the header need not correspond to the order in which they are stored
+1. The ordering of arrays in the header need not correspond to the order in which they are stored in the file (i.e. `array2` can be located before `array1`)
 2. Arrays are compacted in a background process
 3. Readers must release locks quickly; they are not allowed to hold array locks for longer than absolutely necessary